US freelancer: Solo 401(k) or SEP IRA for retirement?

 What to take away:

-- In the Base return case, both plans land near ~$7.1k/mo as an estimated safe retirement budget, versus the planned $6,200/mo spend.
+- In the Base return case, both plans land near ~$7.1k/mo as an estimated safe retirement budget, leaving visible room for future rent, healthcare, and care costs.

 - Compounding is the quiet driver: in Base · Solo 401(k), the model earns ≈$483k of interest by retirement and ≈$1.35M by age 92.